Benefits of Screening for Pulmonary Arterial Hypertension

-• Even if you do not have signs, screening for PAH associated with scleroderma is essential.
-It can help you get a diagnosis early, when the disease is still considered mild5†
+Even if you do not have signs, screening for PAH associated with scleroderma is essential.
+It can help you get a diagnosis early, when the disease is still considered mild*

-• Regular screening and early diagnosis of PAH may help people with PAH associated with scleroderma have improved outcomes6‡
+Regular screening and early diagnosis of PAH may help people with PAH associated with scleroderma have better clinical results, such as reduced symptoms and less severe disease

-• Research has shown that people who were diagnosed with PAH associated with scleroderma with proactive screening had higher survival rates than people diagnosed during regular clinical practice
+Research has shown that patients with scleroderma who were proactively screened for PAH had higher survival rates than people diagnosed during regular clinical practice

 Take Charge of Your Health

-If you have scleroderma, experts recommend annual screening for PAH.3*
+If you have scleroderma, experts recommend yearly screening for PAH.

 See more